DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 The female bodyguard pointed the edge of her shamshir.
 Towards the head of hooded female image, far above.

-"Stones don't speak.
+"Stone doesn't speak.
-If they do, then they are no longer stones.
+If it does, then it is no longer stone.
 What are you?"

 [I'm...]

 The voice echoed throughout the sanctuary.

-[I'm the existence of the world, where the great war had ended.]
+[I'm the being of the world, where the great war had ended.]

 "W-what?"